dearimgui/dear_bindings/docs/MetadataFormat.md

 > At present, `is_nullable` is only ever not specified or `false` (in other words, Dear Bindings does not currently
 > distinguish cases where a pointer is _definitely_ allowed to be null, only those where it is clearly _not_)

+`is_reference` indicates that the pointer started out as a C++ reference (and thus could be turned into one in languages where that is a concept).
+For obvious reasons, if `is_reference` is true then `is_nullable` will be false.

 #### Builtin